Forestbrook/Forestbrook.github.io/docs/azure/functionwithkeyvaultanddi.md

 - Select **Next: Monitoring >** and select or create new **Application Insight** for your App.
 - Select **Review + create**, verify the selected settings and select **Create**.
 - Wait until **Your deployment is complete** is shown, then select **Go to resource**.
+- Select **Configuration** in the left menu.
+Azure added the setting **AzureWebJobsStorage**.
+You can remove this setting, because your app will read the setting from the KeyVault.
+Don't forget to click the **Save** button after removing the setting.

 ### Enable access of your Function App to the KeyVault
 - Select **Identity** in the left menu of your Function App, turn on **Status** on the **System assigned** tab and press **Save** > **Yes**.